-Meredith & Drew was the largest biscuit manufacturer in Europe.
+Meredith & Drew became the largest biscuit manufacturer in Europe.

 William Meredith (1803 – 1868) was born in Bristol.
 He established a bakery at Shadwell in East London in 1830.
 William George Drew (1813 – 1867) was employed as his principal assistant.
 Following a quarrel between the two men, William Drew left the business to establish his own biscuit bakery in 1852.

-Meredith hired Frederick Collier (1838 – 1903) from 1853.
-Meredith focused on the public house trade for his biscuits, pound cakes and Banbury cakes.
-He operated a steam-powered factory on Commerical Road East, and traded as Meredith & Son by 1856.
+William Meredith established a steam-powered factory on Commercial Road East, and focused on the public house trade for his biscuits, pound cakes and Banbury cakes.
+The business traded as Meredith & Son by 1856.

 Drew & Sons

-Drew had also established a steam-powered factory by 1856, located on Shadwell High Street.
+William Drew established a steam-powered factory on Shadwell High Street.
 Like Meredith, he focused on supplying the public house and hotel trade with biscuits.
 He employed 30 men by 1861.

-Drew died from a heart attack in 1867, and his obituary hailed him as “a man of remarkable energy and enterprise”, remembered for his charitable interests.
-He was succeeded in his business by his wife Barbara, and his only son, Lear James Drew (1840 – 1917), a genial man.
+William Drew died from a heart attack in 1867, and his obituary hailed him as “a man of remarkable energy and enterprise”, remembered for his charitable interests.
+Management of the business passed to his wife Barbara Drew, and his only son, Lear James Drew (1840 – 1917).

-Drew & Sons produced over 100 different varieties of biscuit by 1877.
+Drew & Sons produced over 100 different biscuit varieties by 1877.

 Meredith & Drew

-Frederick Meredith and Lear James Drew merged their interests as Meredith & Drew in 1891, with a capital of £107,000, in 1891.
+Frederick Meredith and Lear Drew merged their interests as Meredith & Drew, with a capital of £107,000, in 1891.
 The merged business was one of the largest biscuit manufacturers in Britain.

 Meredith & Drew received its first Royal Warrant, from Queen Victoria, in 1894.

 The Meredith & Drew factory at Shadwell was extended in 1896.
 Production was still concentrated on the manufacture of biscuits for the hospitality industry, particularly public houses and hotels.

 Meredith & Drew developed a reputation for fair treatment of its customers and workforce.

-Meredith & Drew was one of the best known East End of London businesses by 1897.
-Lear Drew was chairman, and he was supported by a strong management team including H D Rawlings (1837 – 1904) as vice chairman and Frederick Collier as managing director.
+Meredith & Drew was one of the best known businesses in the East End of London by 1897.
+Lear Drew was chairman, and he was supported by a strong management team including H D Rawlings (1836 – 1904) as vice chairman.

 The Wright stuff